mkarner07/mkarner07.github.io/_pages/about.md

 {% comment %}

 You can find a curated starting point on the homepage.

-Some readers use this site as a reference, others as a place to think along — both are welcome.
+Some readers use this site as a reference, others as a place to think along: both are welcome (:

+If I spark ideas or you want to get personally in touch with me, please feel free to contact me on [LinkedIn](https://www.linkedin.com/in/matthiaskarner/).

 ### Why did I create this website?